dowjones/distribucache/README.md

 of keyspace events and expiring keys).

-### Small-value Optimization
+### Stored Value Size Optimization

 The default assumption for this cache is that the value stored will be large.
-Thus, unnecessarily storing a value identical to the one that is already in the cache should be avoided, even at a minor processing cost.
+Thus, unnecessarily storing a value identical to the one that is already in the cache should be avoided, even at some cost.

 When a value is set into the cache, an md5 hash of the value is stored along with it.
 On subsequent `set` calls, first the hash is retrieved from the cache,